NOAA-OCM/cmecs/CMECS_Catalog_v1.1.0/CMECS_Catalog_v1.1.0.md

 ### Physiographic Setting: Fjord

-1. A long, narrow, glacially eroded inlet or arm of the sea.
+A long, narrow, glacially eroded inlet or arm of the sea.
 They are often U-shaped, steep-walled, and deep.
 Because of their depth, they tend to have low surface-area-to-volume ratios.
 They have moderate watershed-to-water-area ratios and low-to-moderate riverine inputs.
 Fjords often have a geologic sill formation at the seaward end caused by glacial action.
-This morphology—combined with a low exchange of bottom waters with the ocean—can result in formation of hypoxic bottom waters.
+This morphology— combined with a low exchange of bottom waters with the ocean— can result in formation of hypoxic bottom waters.

 ### Physiographic Setting: Inland/Enclosed Sea